Informfully/Challenges/newsimages26/FAQ.md

 ## Your Paper Submission

 * For the challenge, we accept only open-source, fully reproducible solutions.
 No online services.
 The workflow must run locally.
+If you do not provide code, then we cannot accept your paper.
 * “Quest for Insight” submissions can use any resources.
 However, they are not able to take part in the challenge itself (no place on the leaderboard, so submission of runs).
 * We want to keep a broad scope and welcome all types of contributions (put that on the website).
 We encourage people to participate in the event even if they do not have a technical background.